Redck9/Redck9/README.md

 ### 👨‍💻 About Me :

-- :mortar_board: Graduated in Computer Sciences Engineering at the University of Évora.
+- :mortar_board: Degree in Computer Engineering from the University of Évora.
-- :mortar_board: Currently doing my Master's degree in Informatics Engineering, with a specialization in Data Science, at the Faculty of Science, University of Lisbon.
+- :mortar_board: Master's degree in Computer Engineering from the Faculty of Sciences of the University of Lisbon.
 - ⏲️ In my free time, I like to:
   -  play Videogames 🎮;
   -  listen to Music 🎵;